PavanRangani/docs/docs/prd/chat/chat.md

 - When any Chat is edited, no notification is sent to RACI team.
 (This is intentional as per Keith's suggestion)

 ### UX Rules
 - For Edited Chat shows time when its Edited
+- When any message is edited, UI adjust scroll such a way that Edit box with action buttons is visible in visible area

 ### UI notes